aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/apply-adjustment-layers-psd-files/_index.md

 ---
 date: 2026-07-22
-description: Learn how to convert PSD to image and apply adjustment layers in Java using Aspose.PSD.
-This step‑by‑step guide also shows how to set Aspose license Java for production.
+description: Learn how to convert a PSD file to an image and apply adjustment layers in Java with Aspose.PSD.
+Follow this step‑by‑step guide to load PSDs, merge adjustment layers, and set your Aspose license for production.
 images:
 - /java/advanced-psd-layer-features-effects/apply-adjustment-layers-psd-files/og-image.png
 keywords: